kirknorth/continental-sample/README.md

 Results
 -------
 It turns out that the longest tracked radar object `aObject[32]` best matches the reference.
-Here's the output of running `proc_sample` on the sample file provided in verbose mode:
+Here's the output of running `proc_sample` on the larger sample file provided in verbose mode:

 ```bash
 > python proc_sample.py Scenario_crossing_left_to_right_50mph.csv -v